pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 ],
 ```

-4 - Open your Magento's `.env` file and update the following variables:
+4 - Open your Laravel's `.env` file and update the following variables:

 - set the `DB_CONNECTION` to your `rethinkdb`.
 - set the `DB_HOST` to `rethinkdb`.